In The Service of Excellence Since 2001 Serving California's Central Valley Learn more

 If a green blinking light suddenly appears, it just means that your Nest is automatically updating its software.
 During this process, the display will restart, which usually only takes 1-2 minutes.

 If it takes a much longer time, check to make sure the display is correctly connected to the thermostat base.
 In rare cases, you may need to manually restart the Nest by holding down the display for 10 seconds, then releasing it.
-Here’s more information on restarting your Nest.
+Here’s more information on RESTARTING YOUR NEST.

 If you don’t see any blinking lights and the Nest refuses to turn on, usually this means that the battery is completely drained.
 Make sure the display is properly connected to the base so the battery can recharge.
 You can do this by removing the display, checking to make sure there isn’t anything blocking the connection, then pressing the display back onto the base until you hear it click into place.
 If a red light starts blinking on the display, that means the battery is charging and you just have to wait until it has enough power to turn back on.